smjablonska/Enterococcus_Repo/README.md

     https://www.python.org/downloads/

-* If you do not have R installed, follow the instrutions on this page:
+* If you do not have R installed, follow the instructions on this page:

     https://rstudio-education.github.io/hopr/starting.html